Green ‘Disruption’, Not ‘Revolution’

 Empire Diaries

-In this special report, we will look at how foreign forces tampered with India’s farming sector since the 1960s.
-It is because of their interventions that we have farming catastrophes, and also the sickening pollution crisis in Dilli.
-Stubble burning in Punjab and Haryana has been going on for years now.
-It’s not something new, but it seems to have been cherry-picked by the mainstream media for special attention in recent years.
+In this special report, we will look at how foreign forces tampered with India’s farming sector since the 1960s and even further back.
+It is because of these interventions that we have farming catastrophes, and also the sickening pollution crisis in Delhi.

-Every year around mid-October onwards, the farmers of Punjab, and also in Haryana, need to burn paddy straw, so that they can quickly prepare the farmland for cultivating wheat It is part of their routine annual farming cycle.
-Rice farming is followed by wheat farming, and the cycle is repeated.
+Every year around mid-October onwards, the farmers of Punjab and Haryana need to burn up the paddy straw following paddy harvest, so that they can quickly prepare the farmland for cultivating wheat.
+It is part of their routine annual farming cycle, post the Green Revolution.
+Paddy farming is quickly followed by wheat farming without a big time gap, and the cycle is repeated annually.

-The farming families of Punjab don’t want to deliberately create smoke clouds and send them towards Dilli.
-No, it’s not some callous or grand plan to disrupt good living in the national capital.
-Instead, they are forced to burn stubble at a time of the year precisely when the wind coincidentally blows from Punjab towards Dilli.
+The farming families of Punjab and Haryana don’t want to deliberately create smoke clouds and send them towards Delhi.
+It’s not some irresponsible grand plan to disrupt good living for the residents of the national capital.
+Instead, the two states’ farmers are forced to burn stubble at a time of the year precisely when the wind coincidentally blows from the Punjab-Haryana region towards Delhi-NCR.

-Everything goes back to the 1960s.
-That’s when the western powers decided to launch the most devastating attack on indigenous farming around the world.
-They cleverly called it the Green Revolution.
-In reality, it was nothing short of a Green Disruption.
+It all goes back to the 1960s.
+That’s when the controllers of Western agribusiness industry decided to launch a devastating attack on indigenous farming cultures around the world.
+They first cleverly came up with a forward-looking and upbeat name: Green Revolution.

 The plan was simple and devastating.
 Western agri-tech and agrochemical companies would use influential international institutions to literally break into various countries’ farming sector.
 They would disrupt their indigenous, sustainable, and simple farming practices.
 They would superimpose chemical-based and machine-driven farming techniques.
 The official objective was to increase the production of crops and profits for farmers.